BCX18ConnectedLife/big-iot/README.md

 ### Related technologies:

 - Any data from IoT devicde connected to Bosch IoT Things can be directly offered on the BIG IoT Marketplace using the [Bosch Things-Marketplace Connector service]().
-- [FlowHub]() provides a ready to use building block to offer data from IoT devices (including those connected to the Bosch IoT Hub) on the Marketplace.
+- [Flowhub](https://flowhub.io) provides ready to visual programming tools to offer data from IoT devices (including those connected to the Bosch IoT Hub) on the Marketplace.
+[Read more](https://bergie.iki.fi/blog/big-iot/)
+- [bigiot-js](https://github.com/flowhub/bigiot-js) is a JavaScript library for publishing and serving BIG IoT data offerings with Node.js

 ## BIG IoT Marketplaces